titaniumspy07/pfa/README.md

 # pfa
-Assignment work relatd to programming for analytics.
+Assignment work related to programming for analytics.